 3. Deliver Holiday Meals & Treats

-4. Find & Recommend Church Services
+4. Find & Recommend Church or Synagogue Services

-5. Tune in to Live-Streamed Holiday Events
+6. Tune in to Live-Streamed Holiday Events